microsoft/FabricRTA-in-a-Day/assets/ProctorGuide.md

 # Fabric Real-Time Analytics In-A-Day

 Fabric RTA-In-A-Day is a hands-on, learning session aimed to provide Fabric RTA knowledge to participants having minimal or no prior exposure to the product.
-The topics covered in these hands-on sessions are fundamental topics relating to ADX and Kusto Query Language (KQL).
+The topics covered in these hands-on sessions are fundamental topics relating to Fabric RTA and Kusto Query Language (KQL).
 The Learning sessions are divided into 2 labs meant to be delivered in any of the 2 following styles.

 - 2 days of 4 Hours each (Day 1 – Lab 1 and Day 2 – Lab 2) - Recommended (OR)
 - 1 day of 8 Hours (Day 1 – Lab 1 and Lab 2)